mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 If you don't want the projectile to despawn after a certain amount of time, set projectile.TimeLeft to be greater then 1 in ai.
 Since ai is called every tick, it will always never drop to 0 and the projectile will never despawn.
 # Common behaviors
 ### Spawning A NPC
-Spawning another npc in a boss is a lot like a projectile but instead you use NPC.NewNPC
+Spawning npc is a lot like a projectile but instead you use NPC.NewNPC

 It's parameters are NewNPC(int X, int Y, int Type, int Start = 0, float ai0 = 0f, float ai1 = 0f, float ai2 = 0f, float ai3 = 0f, int Target = 255)